-In table 2, company-level characteristics of jobs in Germany are described.
-It becomes obvious that the larger the company is, the smaller the proportion of jobs below the minimum-wage and low-wage thresholds.
+In Table 2, company-level characteristics of jobs in Germany are described.
+This shows that the larger the company is, the smaller the proportion of jobs below the minimum-wage and low-wage thresholds.
 Small companies with fewer than 5 employees had the highest shares of minimum-wage (8 percent) or low-wage employment (46 percent).
-After the introduction of the minimum wage, the share of small companies paying wages below the minimum-wage threshold shrank by 15 percentage points, and the share of low-wage workers grew by 4 percentage points.
+After the introduction of the minimum wage, the share of small companies paying wages below the minimum wage threshold shrank by 15 percentage points, and the share of low-wage workers grew by 4 percentage points.
 Approximately 42 percent of all jobs were in companies not bound by a collective agreement.
-Of these jobs, 31 percent were paid below the low-wage threshold, and 6 percent were paid even below the minimum-wage threshold.
-Compared to 2014, the share of minimum-wage workers declined by 12 percentage points and the share of low-wage-workers remained almost the same.
-In comparison, employees in companies bound by sectoral or company collective agreements were much better protected against wages be low the low-wage or minimum-wage thresholds.
-This becomes also evident in Pen's Parades in figure 1, which depicts the distribution of hourly wages according to collective bargaining coverage in 2014 and 2018.
-Accordingly, low wages rose sharply after the introduction of the minimum wage, especially for employees not covered by collective agreement: Employees in companies not bound by collective bargaining agreements in the lowest wage bracket were able to record wage increases of almost 4 euros gross per hour, and the minimum wage is the going rate for the lower third of employees in companies not bound by collective bargaining agreements.
-However, in total, sectoral and company collective agreements lead to higher wages in the entire wage distribution.
+Of these jobs, 31 percent were paid below the low-wage threshold.
+Compared to 2014, the